2lives/pong/README.md

 # Pong Game

 A basic pong game using SVGs.
 Styling implemented with CSS and Javascript.
+My version implements a third (smaller) ball once a player reaches 7 points and declares a winner at 25.
+Setup and controls are found below.

+    link to the game: https://2lives.github.io/pong/

+    link to the repo: https://github.com/2lives/pong

 ## Setup